EpocDotFr/hackattic/README.md

 ## Configuration

-Copy the `.env.example` file to `.env` and fill in the configuration parameters:
+Either set the following environment variables or copy the `.env.example` file to `.env`:

 | Name           | Type | Required?  | Default | Description                                                                                            |
 |----------------|------|------------|---------|--------------------------------------------------------------------------------------------------------|